-The Art Deco-style Frist Center for the Visual Arts displays works by local, state and regional artists along with national and international exhibits.
+The Art Deco-style Frist Art Museum displays works by local, state and regional artists along with national and international exhibits.
 The center is housed in the former post office that was completed in 1934 as part of the Public Works Administration.
 Architectural details, including fluted pilasters and stone eagles, blend classical elements with national symbols to create a style known as Grecian Moderne.
-Listed on the National Register, the marble building was repurposed as the Frist Center in 2001.
+Listed on the National Register, the marble building was repurposed as the Frist Art Museum in 2001.
 Encompassing 24,000 square feet of gallery space, the non-collecting museum exhibits traveling collections from around the world.

 Opening in 1974, the award-winning Station Inn is considered to be one of Nashville’s premier venues for bluegrass music.
 Notable artists to perform at this world-famous bluegrass Mecca include Dolly Parton, Randy Travis and Reba McEntire.
 The no-frills atmosphere is the backdrop for concerts and impromptu jam sessions by up-and-coming artists as well as established performers.
 The Station Inn features drinks, snacks and live acoustic music every night.
 A Swedish fan gave the Inn the massive cowbell hanging over the bar, which is rung after an impressive performance.